 A much more focused technique of combining traits from different organisms is the production of ‘GMO’s, genetically modified organisms; the phrase should be non-sensical to any trained biologist because all organisms are genetically modified, that is what evolution is about.
 But if we focus only on agricultural organisms the term has come to distinguish ‘normal’ agricultural organisms, all of which have a long and substantial history of genetic modification by humans from ‘abnormal’ agricultural organisms, ones produced using the relatively recent techniques of molecular biology that allow for much more focused genetic modification, with genes manipulated in various ways including: turned on, turned off, duplicated, removed and, in particular, moved from one organism to another.
-One famous example is ‘golden rice’, rice to which additional genes, genes that would cause the rice produce beta-carotene, a vitamin D precursor, into the endosperm of the seed.
+One famous example is ‘golden rice’, rice to which additional genes, genes that cause the rice produce beta-carotene, a vitamin D precursor, have been introduced into the endosperm of the seed.
 A second example is ‘Bt’ corn, which has a gene derived from the bacterium Bacillus thuringiensis, that produces a protein that is toxic to some insects, in particular the corn borer moth.
 Consequently ‘Bt-corn’ can avoid predation by corn borers.
-Interestingly, the bacterial toxins had been used by organic farmers, being mass produced by culturing B. thuringiensis, extracting the toxins and then spraying them on corn plants.
+Interestingly, these bacterial toxins had been used by organic farmers, after being mass produced by culturing B. thuringiensis, extracting the toxins and then spraying them on corn plants.
 A final example is ‘Roundup ready’ soybeans.
-Roundup is a commonly used herbicide that is effective because it blocks an important synthetic pathway.
+Roundup is a commonly used herbicide that is effective because it blocks an important bio-synthetic pathway.
 Plant molecular biologists were able to introduce genes into several crops, including soybean and cotton, that greatly reduced the the toxicity of roundup to these crops, making them ‘roundup ready’.
 The advantage of modern molecular techniques is specificity: plants are modified in very specific ways.
 In contrast, developing new crops by hybridization or by chemical or radiational means will have multiple effects — yet the breeder is only paying attention to a small number of characters they are hoping to modify.

 GMO’s have been vigorously opposed by a variety of groups for a variety of reasons.
 This opposition has decreased substantially in the last five years, partly because many of the problems that were cited have not appeared even though GMO plants have been in wide use over the last fifteen years.
-Any large-scale production of crops with novel characteristics will have possible risks but the GMO’s are probably one of the more benign techniques to generate variability.
+Any large-scale production of crops with novel characteristics will have possible risks, but the GMO’s are probably one of the more benign techniques to generate variability.
 Consequently the production and use of GMOs is likely to increase in the coming years.

 - Rice paddy © Brad Collis is licensed under a CC BY (Attribution) license